AndreasKappus/BridgesKongsbergPython/README.md

 # BridgesKongsbergPython

-Python Solution for brigdes Konigsbers using euler's algorithm
+Python Solution for bridges of Konigsberg using euler's algorithm